BBC Radio 2: 1967–1986

-The network was launched at 5:30am on Saturday 30 September 1967, replacing the BBC Light Programme — with some of the Light Programme's music shows transferring to the newly launched BBC Radio 1.
-The first show had started on both Radio 1 and Radio 2 but continued with Breakfast Special presented by Paul Hollingdale as Radio 1 separated at 7am.
-The first record played on Radio 2 was the title track to the 1965 film The Sound of Music.
+The network was launched at 5:30am on Saturday 30 September 1967, replacing the BBC Light Programme, with some of the Light Programme's music shows transferring to the newly launched BBC Radio 1.
+The first show had started on both Radio 1 and Radio 2 but continued with Breakfast Special presented by Paul Hollingdale as Radio 1 separated at 7am for Tony Blackburn.
+The first record played on Radio 2 was the title track to the 1965 film The Sound of Music by Julie Andrews.

+Radio 2 was allocated the Light Programme's longwave and FM frequencies, while Radio 1 used its mediumwave frequencies.
 In early years, much programming and music was common to both stations, particularly on the shared FM frequency.
-Radio 1 was targeted at the audience of pirate radio stations whereas Radio 2 settled down as a middle of the road station playing laid-back pop and rock, folk and country, jazz and big-band music, easy listening, light classical music, and oldies, with significant amounts of comedy and sport.
+Radio 1 was targeted at the audience of pirate radio stations, whereas Radio 2 settled down as a middle of the road station playing laid-back pop and rock, folk and country, jazz and big-band music, easy listening, light classical music and oldies, with significant amounts of comedy and sport.
+Radio 1 continued to take some FM airtime from Radio 2 until being allocated its own, separate FM frequencies in the late 1980s.